Top news of the day, March 25 2022

-Top news of the day: India says no normality in ties with China until LAC disengagement; Ukraine officials claim 300 killed in Russian airstrike on Mariupol theatre, and more
+Top news of the day: India says no normality in ties with China until LAC disengagement; Adityanath begins second term as U.P.
+CM, and more

 The major news headlines of the day and more.